git-college-of-surgery/git-commit-ectomy/docs/ohfk.md

 the more of your repo history you'll be able to retain.

-Here is a minimal-complications method that removes more of your history than you'd probably want
+Here is a minimal-complications method that removes more of your history than you'd probably want.
-(see above note about finding a gifted surgeon).

-This method is to leapfrog a whole series of complicated splits, merges, rebases, and other tangles, and jump directly to a point in the repo where things are saner and calmer.
+The method here is to leapfrog a whole series of complicated splits, merges, rebases, and other tangles, and jump directly to a point in the repo where things are saner and calmer.
 This is done by creating two commits